Stocks may avert pullback - again

 “While concerns about Greece aren’t going away, the worst-case scenario has been averted, and the payroll report is another reason for investors to be confident,” said Leo Grohowski, who oversees about $171 billion in client assets as chief investment officer at BNY Mellon Wealth Management in New York.

-Natalie Trunow, chief investment officer of equities at Calvert Investment Management in Bethesda, Maryland, said U.S. stocks may still sell off in the near term, but it was not likely to be a drastic decline.
+Natalie Trunow, chief investment officer of equities at Calvert Investment Management in Bethesda, Maryland, said U.S. stocks may still sell off in the near term, but it’s not likely to be a drastic decline.

 “There’s so much cash in institutional portfolios, in individuals’ portfolios,” said Trunow, whose firm manages about $13 billion in assets.